 Given the problem at hand, the Get Outside Alliance (GOA) team has requested our group’s services to design, develop and implement a dashboard that helps them identify and recruit volunteers eager to be more involved with the Texas State Park system.

 There will be two primary focuses for this project.
 The first point of focus will be to develop a workflow for the GOA team to update volunteer data annually.
 The datasets are publicly available and contain census data for areas surrounding Texas State Parks.
 The second point of focus will be on creating analytical dashboards that allow the Get Outside Alliance team to visualize and gather as much category specific volunteer data as they need to get volunteer events fully staffed and therefore create more advocates for the Texas State Park and Wildlife System.
+Many groups encounter this type of scenario.
+When you are finished with project what will you leave with the GOA to ensure that they can maintain the dashboard?
+This is especially important if no on in the group has the technical expertise to add more data or otherwise maintain the dashboard.

 1.3 Project Goals:

-Our project has two main goals: to create a concise and easy to follow, back-end data workflow as well as a practical and easy to use dashboard that allows our clients, the Get Outside Alliance team, to easily understand and use the data on their volunteers.
+Our project has two main goals: to create a concise and easy-to-follow, back-end data workflow as well as a practical and easy to use dashboard that allows our clients, the Get Outside Alliance team, to easily understand and use the data on their volunteers.

 1.4 Project Objectives

 To complete the project and give our clients the best possible product, our project team needs to have the following objectives completed by May 12, 2023.
-In an ideal world, we could gather data for all 89 State Parks within the Texas State Park system, but the following project objectives are based on the goal of covering all parks within a two-hour radius of the Greater Houston Area.
+In an ideal world, we could gather data for all 89 State Parks within the Texas State Park system, but the following project objectives are based on the goal of covering all parks within a two-hour drive radius of the Greater Houston Area.
+In your final report you should indicate why you limited yourself to within a two-hour radius.
+Also, would this number be better stated in terms of miles?

 Conduct research on how many state parks are within a two-hour drive of the Greater Houston Area to obtain a representative sample of volunteers.